NvChad/nvchad.github.io/docs/config/Walkthrough.md

-- NOTE : Make sure you know basic lua , if not then [check](/quickstart/learn-lua).
+- NOTE : Make sure you know basic Lua, if not then [check](/quickstart/learn-lua).
-- Make sure that you read sections in config (in the sidebar of this site) orderwise.
+- Read the sections in config (in the sidebar of this site) in order.

 ## Structure